preset/preset/docs/actions/execute-command.md

 # Group

-The `executeCommand` actions makes it easy to run a shell command.
+The `executeCommand` action makes it easy to run a shell command.

 ## Usage